 Mutual Visa Exemption

-The following information is sourced from the official website of China Consular Services.
+The following information is sourced from the official website of the China Consular Services and National Immigration Administration.
 Visa-free entry policies may be subject to change.
-It is recommended to consult the relevant Chinese embassy or consulate before your trip for the most up-to-date information.
+It is recommended to consult the relevant Chinese Embassies or Consulates-General before your trip for the most up-to-date information.

-Contact details of Chinese embassies and consulates abroad can be found on their respective official websites.
+Contact details of Chinese Embassies and Consulates-General abroad can be found on their respective official websites.

 Note: